core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * One single format for the external_aad, both for encryption and signing.

-* Presence of 'kid' in responses to requests protected with the pairwise mode.
+* Presence of 'kid' in responses to requests protected in pairwise mode.

 * Inclusion of 'kid_context' in notifications following a group rekeying.